zqzhang/iot-rest-api-server/README.md

-# iotos-api-server
+# iot-rest-api-server
 ## Description
-This project provides node.js based API server for IOT OS for REST APIs.
+This project provides node.js based REST API server accoring to the  OIC (Open Interconnect) core specification.

-The project is very experimentation at the moment and APIs provided are work in progress and subject to massive changes.
+The project is experimental at the moment and APIs provided are work in progress and subject to changes.

-This project is part of the meta-iot-web IoT OS Yocto layer.

 ## Usage
-In IoT OS the API server should be started automatically once properly integrated.
-The default port is: 8000.

-If you need to start the API server manualy, locate the directory where it is installed and run:
+Start the API server (default port is 8000)

 ```node index.js```